 This course examines current research, theory, and practices of quality care and education in group settings for children under three years-of-age, emphasizing reflective practice and relationship-based care.
 Students will explore strategies to promote infant-toddler development and learning through developmentally appropriate, purposeful activity and supportive environments.
 Students will acquire an understanding of the attachment theory and the importance of forming culturally sensitive, collaborative relationships with children and their families.
-Prerequisite: Grade of "C" or above in EDU 171, or permission of Instructor.

-EDU 222 Children's Literature
+EDU 222 Children's Literature, Language and Literacy 3-0-3